scientific-python/cookie/README.md

 ```

 Answer all the questions.
 If you are not making a Scikit-HEP repo, just enter a
 different org name.
+(You can also use `pipx run cookiecutter` without installing).

-Check the key setup files, `pyproject.toml`, `setup.cfg`, and possibly
+Check the key setup files, `pyproject.toml`, and possibly `setup.cfg` and
 `setup.py` (pybind11 example).
 Update README.md.
 Also update and add docs to
 `docs/`.

 There are a few example dependencies and a minimum Python version of 3.6,
 feel free to change it to whatever you actually need/want.
 Hopefully not Python
-2.7, but you can.
+2.7.

 #### Contained components: